fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/04_operators/01_sizeof.md

 ```

 Padding increases memory usage but simplifies layout: both integers are separated by the size of an integer.
 Structures without such padding would complicate memory read and write instructions.
 Moving by a multiple of size of element simplifies instructions.

-Some harware may have even stricter requirements and would require the structure above to occupy 16 bytes.

 ## applications